Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 * v.2.0.4 - Oct 3rd - Added some new useful fields to `{chain}/stats` calls
 * v.2.0.3 - Sep 18th - Added `context.api.tested_features` with the list of features our API supports, but with no guarantee for backward compatibility if updated.
 Added Omni Layer and Wormhole support in testing mode (see the "Tested features changelog" below)
 * v.2.0.2 - Sep 9th - Added `address.contract_created` to the `ethereum/dashboards/address/{A}` call
-* v.2.0.1 - Sep 1st - Added Litecoin support
+* v.2.0.1 - Sep 1st 2018 - Added Litecoin support

 ### Tested features changelog

+##### Dogecoin support (since Jan 29th 2019)

+* v.rc1 - Jan 29th - We're now processing the Dogecoin chain.
+All API calls are fully compatible with Bitcoin Cash (i.e. replace `bitcoin-cash` with `dogecoin` in URLs) with a few exceptions:
+    * There's no node list for Dogecoin yet;
+    * The `blocks` table has one additional field called `is_aux` - it is a boolean field showing whether a block was mined using AuxPoW.

+It is expected that Dogecoin will be out of beta mode very soon.
+Wow.

 ##### Bitcoin SV support (since Dec 12th)